aws/karpenter-provider-aws/website/content/en/docs/faqs.md

 By default, pods will use the rules defined by a Provisioner named `default`.
 This is analogous to the `default` scheduler.
 To select an alternative provisioner, use the node selector `karpenter.sh/provisioner-name: alternative-provisioner`.
 You must either define a default provisioner or explicitly specify `karpenter.sh/provisioner-name` node selector.
 ## Deprovisioning
 ### How does Karpenter decide which nodes it can terminate?
-Nodes will only terminate nodes that it manages.
+Karpenter will only terminate nodes that it manages.
 Nodes will be considered for termination due to expiry or emptiness (see below).
 ### When does Karpenter terminate empty nodes?
 Nodes are considered empty when they do not have any pods scheduled to them.
 Daemonsets pods and Failed pods are ignored.
 Karpenter will send a deletion request to the Kubernetes API, and graceful termination will be handled by termination finalizer.
 Karpenter will wait for the duration of `ttlSecondsAfterUnderutilized` to terminate an empty node.
 If `ttlSecondsAfterUnderutilized` is unset, **which it is by default**, Karpenter will not terminate nodes once they are empty.
 ### When does Karpenter terminate expired nodes?